Antonio Bohanon appreciated Tri-C’s smaller class sizes.

 Nine years ago, Bohanon participated in Tri-C’s Youth Technology Academy, a one‑of‐a‑kind, STEM‐focused high school program that trains students for the technical workforce.
 There, he saw his passion for engineering and technology flourish.
 “It really set me up for where I’m at now,” he said.

-After graduating from high school in 2009, Bohanon decided to study electrical engineering at the University of Toledo.
+After graduating from high school, Bohanon decided to study electrical engineering at the University of Toledo.
 Three years in, his father passed away.
 With only one year left to graduation, he made the difficult decision to leave school.

 Bohanon appreciated the accessibility of instructors and program staff at Tri-C. He was especially thankful for the wealth of hands-on learning opportunities, which suit his learning style better than typical classroom lectures.

 He was able to transfer many of his engineering courses from the University of Toledo and apply them toward an associate degree.
 These credits, combined with the certificates he earned from Tri‐C, left him needing only a few more courses to graduate.
-In December 2016, he received an associate degree in applied industrial technology.
+He soon received an associate degree in applied industrial technology.

 Bohanon’s position at NobleTek, secured with help from the College, allows him to meet with clients across the country and earn certifications in new, complex software.